 A single country’s asset prices, whether you’re buying real estate or stocks, depends heavily on its broader economic performance.

-Georgia is perhaps the biggest success story that came from the former USSR.
+Georgia is one of the biggest success stories to come out of the former USSR.
 Following major institutional reform back in the early 1990s, a newly democratic Georgia began opening up to foreign investors.
-Their economy surged forward since then.

-The Georgian economy has proven largely immune to the rest of the world’s problems, in fact.
-They boast a long history of avoiding recessions and suffered just a single year of contraction over the past two decades.
+The Georgian economy has proven itself resilient to the rest of the world’s problems since then.
+In fact, Georgia enjoys a long history of avoiding recessions and suffered just a single year of GDP contraction over the past two decades.

-Meanwhile, large multinational firms such as McDonald’s and Carrefour are setting up shop in Tbilisi.
-Luxury malls are opening, the airport is undergoing renovation, while entire sections of the city are being refurbished.
+Large multinational firms including McDonald’s and Carrefour are now setting up shop in Tbilisi.
+Huge luxury malls are opening, the airport is under renovation, and entire sections of the city are getting refurbished.

-These developments are highly positive for not just Tbilisi’s property market, but the Georgian economy as a whole.
+Tbilisi’s upgraded infrastructure and new real estate developments are positive for not just the city’s property market, but the Georgian economy as a whole.

 Skip the Next Western Recession